lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 ![Bandit Cumulative Reward]({{ site.url }}/images/cumulativeReward.png)

-As you can see, I am consistently beating the random model.
-The margin is not amazing, but keep in mind that this is truly an adversarial problem in the sense that each trial increases the odds that subsiquent trials with the same alternative will not pay off.
+As you can see, Exp3 is consistently beating the random model.
+The margin is not amazing, but keep in mind that this is truly an adversarial problem where each trial increases the odds that subsequent trials with the same alternative will not pay off.
+Due to that, the random model would likely perform more poorly than estimated here.

+The professional educational value of this method is debatable (I am not a teacher!), but I had some fun and I think my son and I both learned a lot.